KamarajuKusumanchi/school_ratings/README.md

 School ratings from popular websites such as www.greatschools.org .

-Please raise an "issue" or a "pull request" if a school is missing or if the data needs to be corrected.
+Please raise an "issue" or send me a "pull request" if a school is missing from the list or if the data is incorrect or if the rating is not current.

+Any contributions no matter how small are appreciated.